mexus/medici2/README.md

 medici2
 =======

-A library, cli (in plans) and gui (in plans) for calculations on a "Medici patience"
+A library, cli (in plans) and gui (in plans) for calculations on a "Medici patience".

 Warning!